 Plants need nitrogen to grow big and strong, as well as to effectively complete photosynthesis.
 This is why one of the 3 ingredients of fertilizer is nitrogen.

-Rather than spraying crops, we can incorporate nitrogen-fixing plants that capture N2 from the atmosphere and deposit into the soil through leaf drop (some say just by growing there).
+Rather than spraying crops, we can incorporate nitrogen-fixing plants that capture N2 from the atmosphere and deposit it into the soil through leaf drops (some say just by growing there).

 If you’re looking to plant a nitrogen-fixer, legumes are your first port of call – both edible and non-edible.
 Nitrogen-fixing crops include peas, beans, lentils, rooibos, fenugreek, alfalfa, clover, and lupinus.

-Groundcovers can also bed edible and medicinal, as well as part of your integrated pest management and as a weed suppressant.
+Groundcovers can also be edible, as well as part of your integrated pest management and as a weed suppressant.

 There are 5 types of groundcovers used in guilds: herbaceous plants, shrubs, moss, grass, and vines or creepers.